Fitbit Sense vs. Versa 3: we compare Fitbit smartwatches

 - Compare: Fitbit Versa 3 vs Versa 2

-In terms of dimensions, the Versa 3 and Sense measure the same 40.48mm x 40.48mm x 12.35mm, making them slightly thicker than the Versa 2.
+In terms of dimensions, Versa 3 and Sense measure the same 40.48mm x 40.48mm x 12.35mm, making them slightly thicker than Versa 2.

-You’re also getting the same 1.58-inch display with a 336 x 336 resolution display to glance at your data.
+You're also getting the same 1.58-inch display with a 336 x 336 resolution to glance at your data.

-For colors, the Sense is available in carbon with a graphite stainless steel case or white with a soft gold stainless steel case.
+For colors, Sense is available in carbon with a graphite stainless steel case or white with a soft gold stainless steel case.

-With the Versa 3, you’re getting three different looks.
+With Versa 3, you're getting three different looks.
 A blue band with a soft gold aluminum case, a black band with a black aluminum case, and a blue band with a soft gold aluminum case.

-These watches use different case materials and it seems likely that the use of stainless steel on the Sense is tied to the additional sensors it houses.
+These watches use different case materials and it seems likely that the use of stainless steel on Sense is tied to the additional sensors it houses.

 If you care about bands, you're going to be well served here whichever watch you go for.
 There are sports bands, woven bands, and Horween leather bands when you need to dress things up.

-There’s no separating these two when waterproofing is concerned either.
+There's no separating these two when waterproofing is concerned, either.

 Health tracking